Amazon Echo Show 15 review

 However, without advanced DIY skills, you won't be able to mount it over an outlet as the power cord terminal juts out from the wall.
 That's going to irritate folks who want the cleanest look possible without a cord marring their clean aesthetic.

-Amazon does provide another option for folks who don't want to wall-mount the Amazon Echo Show 15 by selling a separate stand – however, one doesn't come inside the box and will cost you an extra $29.99 (UK and Australian pricing yet to be confirmed) if you want the device to stand on its own.
+Amazon does provide another option for folks who don't want to wall-mount the Amazon Echo Show 15 by selling a separate stand – however, one doesn't come inside the box and will cost you an extra $29.99 / £29.99 (Australian pricing yet to be confirmed) if you want the device to stand on its own.

 So where should you mount it?
 Well, we chose the kitchen at around eye-level – though we could see it working in pretty much any room.
 Choosing the right level can be tricky, however.
 If you place it high up on your wall, it’s hard to hide the cord, but placing it too low could make it hard for people to see you when video chatting.
 Amazon recommends putting it within reach of everyone in the house, at or around eye level.